Fluoxetine: Interactions

-Contraindications include prior treatment (within the past 5–6 weeks, depending on the dose) with MAOIs such as phenelzine and tranylcypromine, due to the potential for serotonin syndrome.
+Contraindications include prior treatment (within the past 2 weeks) with MAOIs such as phenelzine and tranylcypromine, due to the potential for serotonin syndrome.
 Its use should also be avoided in those with known hypersensitivities to fluoxetine or any of the other ingredients in the formulation used.
 Its use in those concurrently receiving pimozide or thioridazine is also advised against.

-In case of short term administration of codeine for pain management, it is advised to monitor and adjust dosage.
-Codeine might not provide sufficient analgesia when Fluoxetine is co-administered.
+In case of short-term administration of codeine for pain management, it is advised to monitor and adjust dosage.
+Codeine might not provide sufficient analgesia when fluoxetine is co-administered.
 If opioid treatment is required, oxycodone use should be monitored since oxycodone is metabolized by the cytochrome P450 (CYP) enzyme system and fluoxetine and paroxetine are potent inhibitors of CYP2D6 enzymes.
 This means combinations of codeine or oxycodone with fluoxetine antidepressant may lead to reduced analgesia.

 In some cases, use of dextromethorphan-containing cold and cough medications with fluoxetine is advised against, due to fluoxetine increasing serotonin levels, as well as the fact that fluoxetine is a cytochrome P450 2D6 inhibitor, which causes dextromethorphan to not be metabolized at a normal rate, thus increasing the risk of serotonin syndrome and other potential side effects of dextromethorphan.

 Patients who are taking NSAIDs, antiplatelet drugs, anticoagulants, omega-3 fatty acids, vitamin E, and garlic supplements must be careful when taking fluoxetine or other SSRIs, as they can sometimes increase the blood-thinning effects of these medications.